-I was finishing up an Elevate Others leadership workshop and one of the participants who asked an important question.
+I was finishing up a Building the Best workshop and one of the participants asked an important question.
 “What’s the difference in coaching versus feedback?”
 Turns out he wasn’t alone asking the question.

 Coaching is a form of development in which a person called a coach supports a learner or client in achieving a specific personal or professional goal by providing training and guidance.